 Often the biggest differences between how ADHD presents itself in children compared to adults involves that adults and children may express and experience hyperactivity and impulsivity differently.

 Children often are fidgety, move around in their seat and get up when they shouldn’t.
-They may also feel the need to run around, jump or climb on things, whereas adults will often feel restless and need the need to fidget with their hands or feet which can present as more subtle.
+They may also feel the need to run around, jump or climb on things, whereas adults will often feel restless and fidget with their hands or feet which can present as more subtle.

 What does ADHD look like in children?